 Gaming has evolved in recent years, with new 4k screens delivering a more detailed gaming experience.
 Console and PC gamers alike have embraced this new format, with upgraded console released mid-cycle that can take advantage of the greater levels of detail provided by these new screens.
 This doesn't come without trade-offs, though, as most 4k screens have slower refresh rate and, by extension, slower response times than their lower resolution counterparts.

-We've reviewed 60 monitors, and below are our picks for the best 4k gaming monitors to buy in 2019.
-See also our recommendations for the best monitors for Xbox One, the best monitors for PS4 and the best monitors for PC gaming.
+We've reviewed 64 monitors, and below are our picks for the best 4k gaming monitors to buy in 2019.
+See also our recommendations for the best monitors for Xbox One, the best monitors for PS4, and the best monitors for PC gaming.

 The LG 27UK650 is the best 4k gaming monitor that we've tested so far.
 It delivers good overall picture quality, with great motion handling and excellent low input lag.
-It has two HDMI, and 1 DisplayPort connection, so you can easily connect multiple devices, like a PC and 4k console.
+It has two HDMI and one DisplayPort connection, so you can easily connect multiple devices, like a PC and 4k console.

 It supports FreeSync, which is great, and it works with NVIDIA's new Adaptive Sync drivers, available with NVIDIA 10- and 20- series graphics cards.
 It has an excellent response time, delivering clear motion with only minor blur behind fast moving objects.